 NO HANDS Masters have completed the full journey from zero strain bodywork, through potent and transactional bodywork to being able to offer truly Transformational Touch Therapy.
 Master Amanda Watson became a Master in 2016 and works in Wakefield.

 In her own words…

 “Although I originally qualified as a Massage Therapist in 1996, it wasn’t until 2013 that I first started training in NO HANDS.
-I had sustained injury to my wrists, hands, fingers and back from my work with massage and so I hadn’t been able to work as a massage professional for a number of years.
+I had sustained injury to my wrists, hands, fingers and back, from my work with massage, so I hadn’t been able to work as a massage professional for a number of years.
 Despite that, I remembered how much I had really loved this work and within me I had always had a desire to return back to it.

-I have been fortunate to have had work and jobs that I have enjoyed, that have been varied and have given me the opportunity to work with interesting and fun people.
-So when I first qualified in massage in 1996, I was really happy to set up a small practice from my home.
+I have been fortunate to have had work and jobs that I have enjoyed, that have been varied and have given me the opportunity to work with interesting and fun people and when I first qualified in massage in 1996, I was really happy to set up a small practice from my home.

 Most of my jobs until then had been in sales and so I went part time, to grow my massage practice.
 I was able to take some time out, to go travelling and broaden my learning of massage.
 I learnt Thai massage in Thailand, Balinese massage in Bali, I studied some shiatsu, baby massage, neuro linguistic programming, counselling, reiki and lots more with a view to developing myself to be able to offer holistic therapy for my clients.